bran-jnw/wuinity/README.md

 LCP files are currently the only supported landscape format, GeoTIFF will come at a later point.

 ### Smoke spread
-In short, do not activate smoke spread module.
+One smoke model is currently operational, the GlobalSmoke module.
+This allows the user to specify a global extinction coefficent that can change over time based on user specified input.
 Multiple ideas for models exists in the code (box model, advect/diffuse, lagrangian), but funding is needed the develop, verify and validate.

 ### Trigger buffers
 - k-PERIL (https://github.com/nikosuser/k-PERIL/tree/master) is now integrated into WUInity but has not been fully tested and there is currently an issue with